Lynch23/Basic-Auth-Conception/ReadMe.md

 # Authentication & Authorization on a Web App.
-(Incomplete)
+(Incomplete) Scheduled to be live on the 20 of January :(
  This repo will explain and demonstrate how to integrate basic authentication/authorization into a web app running on ExpressJS, NodeJS and mongoDB.
 This will set you to on a path to building your own secure apps.
 There will be an assignment at the end to apply all the concepts discussed.

 ## Concepts